ubc-systopia/ubc-systopia.github.io/_posts/2020-09-02-provenance-security.md

     <div class="container pt-4">
         <h5>Provenance-based Security</h5>
         <P>We explore all aspects of provenance from its capture to its
         analysis.
-In particular, we focus on applications relating to security such as intrusion detection and forensic.
-We combine in depth operating systems knowledge, graph analysis techniques and machine learning techniques to detect and explain computer threats.</P>
+For applications in particular, we focus on the use of provenance in security such as intrusion detection and forensic analysis.
+We combine in-depth operating systems knowledge, graph analysis techniques and machine learning to detect and explain cyber threats.</P>
     </div>
 </div>
 <!-- /Project Overview section -->